Who we are

-Click on the links below for more information about Laura's work within the team:
+See below for more information about Laura's work within the team:

-Click on the links below for more information about Neil's work within the team:
+See below for more information about Neil's work within the team:

-Lesley co-ordinates a number of the current Widening Participation projects including Pathways to the Professions (with particular responsibility for the Medicine and Veterinary Medicine strands and overall reporting); Support for Care Leavers; and the University's work with LEAPS (Lothians Equal Access Programme for Schools).
-She regularly liaises with Admissions colleagues across the University with regards to WP policies and potential and current applicants.
+Lesley is one of the three WP managers in the team and is responsible for issues concerning admissions and conversion, as well as being the main liaison between the WP team and the College of Medicine and Veterinary Medicine.
+She manages the Reach Edinburgh and ACES (Access to Creative Education in Scotland) projects, and also co-ordinates the University's work with LEAPS (Lothians Equal Access Programme for Schools).
+She regularly liaises with admissions colleagues across the University with regards to WP and contextual admissions policies and potential and current applicants.

-Click on the links below for more information about Lesley's work within the team:
+See below for more information about Lesley's work within the team:

-Click on the links below for more information about Mel's work within the team:
+See below for more information about Mel's work within the team:

-Click on the links below for more information about Aoife's work within the team:
+See below for more information about Aoife's work within the team:

-Click on the link below for more information about Susan's work within the team:
+See below for more information about Susan's work within the team: